Visiting the Guinness Storehouse is a must for Stout drinkers, but what if you don’t like dark beer — or beer at all?

 First, you’ll wind your way to the top, learning all that goes into the perfect pint of the Black Stuff.
 Then at the top, you’ll finally taste that iconic Irish dry stout while taking in bird’s-eye views of the city below.
 Of course, you’re at the Guinness Storehouse® at St. James’s Gate Brewery in Dublin, Ireland.

-This year, the Guinness Storehouse will welcome more than 20 million international visitors since opening in 2000.
+In 2019, the Guinness Storehouse expected to welcome more than 20 million international visitors since opening in 2000.
 With 1.7 million visitors in 2018, the Home of Guinness ranks as Ireland’s No. 1 international visitor attraction.
 It even beats the Cliffs of Moher!

 Normally, I recommend brewery tours to beer enthusiasts but not necessarily to other visitors of a destination.
 In a city of Dublin’s size, there is no shortage of museums, attractions, and other culinary experiences.
 Yet, in the case of the Guinness Storehouse, I find this brewery tour is a must-do experience for visitors of legal drinking age — 18 and older — when visiting Ireland.